aastroza/fasthtml-examples/examples/infinite_testimonials/README.md

 ![testimonials](testimonials.gif)

-This is a [FastHTML](https://fastht.ml/) demo that dynamically generates and displays AI-powered testimonials using [Outlines](https://github.com/outlines-dev/outlines) for Structured Generation.
-[Inspired by the possibilities of structured data generation](https://x.com/_scottcondron/status/1828801744853516777) from LLMs, this project showcases how seamlessly technology can integrate to enhance web content delivery.
+This is a demo of [FastHTML](https://fastht.ml/) that dynamically generates and displays AI-powered testimonials using [Outlines](https://github.com/outlines-dev/outlines) for Structured Generation.
+This project showcases how seamlessly technology integrates to enhance web content delivery, [inspired by the possibilities of structured data generation](https://x.com/_scottcondron/status/1828801744853516777) from LLMs.

 ## How it works

-We define a structured object that can be rendered by FastHTML.
+We define a structured object that FastHTML renders.

 ```python
 class Testimonial(BaseModel):